 You’ll need to provide a digital copy of your teaching certificate before the course.

-What do we mean by Business English and the Business English Learner?
+What do we mean by English for the Business English Learner?

 Over the years of delivering the IBET and similar courses, we’ve regularly had to deal with this question in one form or another.

-Any person in work needs one or more of the core skills, such as email writing, presenting or participating in meetings.
-They will need to handle a range of scenarios.
+Any person in work will need one or more of the core skills, such as email writing, presenting or participating in meetings.
+They’ll also need to handle a range of scenarios.
 This might be as basic as arranging appointments or as complex as leading a formal international negotiation.